cfraz89/xamarin-gradle-plugins/README.md

 Dependencies
 ------------------------------
 The 'xamarinCompile' configuration is added by the build plugin.
-DLL's which have been packaged as maven artifacts can be used here, and will be copied into a 'dependencies' (by default) folder with the 'fetchXamarinDependencies' task, which also runs before build steps.
+DLL's which have been packaged as maven artifacts can be used here, and will be copied into a 'dependencies' (by default) folder with the 'fetchXamarinDependencies-{configuration}' task, which also runs before build steps.

 *Example:*
 ```groovy